United

 of an early release from custody.
 Both get a few slick runarounds by

 Christine White portrays a daughter concerned that her elderly, gullible mother is being taken by a two-timer who calls himself a Count.
-Robinson explains that falling in love is no crime, but will look into the matter.
+Robinson explains that falling in love is no crime, but he will look into the matter.
 The Captain is concerned enough to have the charming Count brought in for questioning.
-Robinson relies on a psychologist to assess whether is is telling the truth.
+Robinson relies on a professor of psychology, also a linguistic expert, played by Byron Kane, to assess whether he is telling the truth.
 While the doctor is of Italian heritage, the Count's fake dialect puts him far from Italy.
-Indeed, he is an American citizen, more than likely from a midwestern state.
+Indeed, he is an American citizen, likely from the Midwest.
 It is a delightfully slick procedure.

 Paulette